redxdev/Spin/README.md

     You picked option 2!
     +

 _Note: `opt` is not a built-in command.
-Thread lets you define your own commands, and here we assume `opt` defines an option for a piece of dialogue._
+Spin lets you define your own commands, and here we assume `opt` defines an option for a piece of dialogue._

-A more complex example can be found at [ThreadExample/sequences/example.ths](https://github.com/redxdev/Thread/blob/master/ThreadExample/sequences/example.ths).
+A more complex example can be found at [SpinExample/sequences/example.ths](https://github.com/redxdev/Spin/blob/master/SpinExample/sequences/example.ths).

 ## Terminology